 Red omen of terror

-On rare occasions when auroras are seen in middle and southern Europe, they are usually red in color.
+On rare occasions when auroras are powerful enough to be seen in middle and southern Europe, they are usually red in color.
 No wonder the French, Italians and Greeks of times past saw them as sure signs of blood to be spilled.
 In comparison, various native groups in the north believed the red flames to be caused by fallen soldiers clashing with giants.

 There are tales from as late as the Franco-Prussian war in 1870–1871 where magnificent red auroras were deemed reflections of battlefields drenched in blood.
 This is not the only time blood red auroras and times of battle have coincided.
 There are similar stories dating back to the American Civil War, the French Revolution and the Greater Wrath in Finland (1714–1721).
 Coincidence?

 One of the more recent myths – perhaps partially caused or reinforced by the U.S. drama comedy Northern Exposure – is that in Japanese and Chinese culture, a child conceived under the Northern Lights will be blessed with good fortune.
 This belief is more or less fabricated.
 Ask any Japanese visitor, and they have never even heard of it.

 Asians are big fans of auroras, but the reasons behind their fascination are no different from the rest of us.
 However, there is a connection between Northern Lights and one famous auspicious creature in Chinese art and mythology – the dragon.